-- Ensure that roadways are designed and constructed within developments in a logical and phased manner commensurate with expected growth. - Implement a modified grid system of roadways with a hierarchy of through streets to accommodate demand, distribute traffic, link neighborhoods and commercial areas and offer alternative routes Cul-de-sacs and dead-end drives are discouraged. - Incorporate bike and pedestrian traffic on all significant roadways throughout the City to facilitate multiple modes of transportation to meet the needs of the transportation system users. - Improve and retrofit existing roadways as necessary to meet current and future needs and design standards for motor vehicles and bicycles. - Minimize the environmental and visual impacts of roadways along the bluffs and drainages by avoiding steep topographic terrain, thereby reducing the need for extensive cut/fill and retaining walls. - Incorporate streetscape elements that reinforce community character and quality such as lighting, landscaping, public art, medians, benches, and shelters.
+- Ensure that roadways are designed and constructed within developments in a logical and phased manner commensurate with expected growth. - Implement a modified grid system of roadways with a hierarchy of through streets to accommodate demand, distribute traffic, link neighborhoods and commercial areas and offer alternative routes Cul-de-sacs and dead-end drives are discouraged. - Incorporate bicycle and pedestrian improvements, as well as ADA accessible routes, on all roadways throughout the City to facilitate multiple modes of transportation to meet the needs of all transportation system users. - Improve and retrofit existing roadways as necessary to meet current and future needs and design standards for motor vehicles and bicycles.

+- February 2020 - Minimize the environmental and visual impacts of new or improved roadways along the bluffs and drainages by avoiding steep topographic terrain, thereby reducing the need for extensive cut/fill and retaining walls. - Incorporate streetscape elements that reinforce community character and quality such as lighting, landscaping, public art, medians, benches, and shelters.